DoubleDeez/MDFramework/README.md

 # TODO
 In no particular order:
-* Ability to enable command console in release builds
 * Command console auto-complete with help text
 * UI management framework
 * Enable only specific instances of profile logging (rather than the entire system on/off)